DestinyItemManager/DIM/docs/lo-ablation-report.md

 3.05x (Firefox)** on the locked-activity-mods scenario, and highStatSort is worth up to **3.7x (Chromium) / 4.4x (Firefox)** on unsorted input.
 Firefox's vault-anyExotic rows are bimodal at the 7-12ms scale and should be ignored.

+**Scale note (explains the #11877 field report):** with exotics and their tuning variants in the corpus, a single worker at 60 items/bucket under minimums takes **236s** in node (9.5s exotic-free, a 25x difference), and a perfect 6-way split still runs ~50s wall.
+Real LO searches on a big vault live at this scale, so a 1.2-1.3x combined-removal cost is 10-30 seconds of wall time, exactly matching Rob's observation on pr.dim.gg/11877.
+It also marks the tuning-variant tail as the dominant cost under stat minimums, which is worth a look as a future optimization target.

 **Revised verdict: keep everything.** Every optimization except energyCache measurably pays in at least one shipping engine, and energyCache's removal buys